 Ms. NULAND.
-I remember earlier in my career working with the Russians during the Bush administration and we were concerned about Iran's nuclear program, and they would say they cannot do it.
+I remember earlier in my career working with the Russians during the Bush administration and we were concerned about Iran's nuclear program, and they would say they cannot do negotiation.

 It is not going to happen.
-Then a switch flipped at some point in the mid odd years where they began to understand that Iran with a nuclear weapon could threaten them, and that is what got them involved in working with us and bringing China along in this negotiation.
+Then a switch flipped at some point in the mid odd years where they began to understand that Iran with a nuclear weapon could threaten them, and that is what got them involved in working with us and bringing China along in this used in reactors, et cetera.